uniflow-kt/uniflow-kt/Documentation.md

 }
 ```

-From your VIewModel, simply trigger an event with `sendEvent()` function:
+From your VIewModel, simply send an event with `sendEvent()` function:

 ```kotlin
 	fun getWeather() = withState {